Japan in Autumn - Travel Tips for Visiting Japan in Fall 2026

 Kyoto in autumn is not just about the foliage; it's where nature and tradition come together.

-Enjoy a trip through Kyoto's century-old tradition: see Kiyomizu-dera lit up at night, join autumn festivals at Fushimi Inari, savor a seasonal kaiseki dinner in a century-old restaurant, and pick autumn tea leaves in a historic tea garden.
+Enjoy a trip through Kyoto's century-old tradition: See autumn leaves in a moss temple garden, savor a seasonal kaiseki dinner in a century-old restaurant, and pick autumn tea leaves in a historic tea garden in Uji.

 For something off the beaten path, we'll take you to Kifune Shrine, nestled in the quiet mountains north of Kyoto.
 Walk up the stone steps lined with stone lanterns, surrounded by fiery maple leaves, and see the stunning contrast of deep red torii gates against the golden autumn forest.